lalvarezguillen/octopus-challenge/README.md

 * A MySQL server to persist the application's data
 * A Redis server to act as IPC vehicle between the web application and the Celery workers

-The repo includes some throwaway settings by default.
+The repo includes some throwaway settings and keys, to be able to hit the ground running.

 Spin un up the containers with: